 Step 1: Test Google Analytics Real-Time Overview

 Google may still be tracking your website traffic, though.
 You can use the Real-Time overview to test if Google records the visit.
-A friend yours or yourself should visit your site while you are not not logged in as an administrator or site user and check if Real-Time records your visit.
+A friend of yours or yourself should visit your site while you are not logged in as an administrator or site user and check if Real-Time records your visit.

 Step 2: Verify Your Tracking Code

 After testing and checking your Realtime reports, if you notice that your site visit isn’t being tracked, it’s most likely an issue between Google Analytics and your WordPress site.